Word from the APKC® Board of Directors:

 https://images.akc.org/pdf/events/conformation/Oral_exams.pdf

-Gaiting patterns
+Gaiting Patterns

 https://www.uwyo.edu/4-h/projects/_files/dogs/showmanship/files/patterns-gaits.pdf